 You may be able to mitigate pest damage by not planting kohlrabi near other cabbage-family crops.
 Plants in the same family share similar traits, including common pests.

-Clubroot is a primary disease of kohlrabi, so named because of the club-shaped appearance of infected roots.
+Clubroot is a primary disease of kohlrabi.
+It gets its named from the club-shaped appearance of infected roots.
 This disease is caused by a fungal pathogen (Plasmodiophora brassicae), which takes up residence in the roots, establishing itself before you notice above-ground symptoms that include yellowing leaves and wilting plants.

 If kohlrabi plants are infected when they're young, the disease may kill them.
 Mature plants may not die from the infection, but their growth may be stunted, and their stems may not be edible.
 Controlling this disease is a matter of prevention.
 When purchasing seeds or transplants, only buy those that are certified disease-free by your authorized state agency.